- On rare occasions, the files on your USB turn into shortcuts.

 - Now, right-click on Start and open Command Prompt (Admin).

-- After you run this command, you should be able to see all files virus hid from you.
+- After you run this command, you should be able to see all hidden files on the USB.

 Follow these steps to use UsbFix and resolve the problem:

-- Download the UsbFix tool, here.
-If antivirus blocks it, disable antivirus temporarily.
+- Download UsbFix.
+(If your antivirus blocks it, disable antivirus temporarily.)

 - Plug in your USB flash drive but don’t open it.